-- NURS-Y 510 Advanced Practice Concepts 1 (3 cr.)
+NURS-Y 510 Advanced Practice Concepts 1 (3 cr.)
 This course analyzes selected nursing concepts and related research with a focus on ethics, human diversity and social issues including genomics and genetics as well as health promotion and disease prevention including select pathophysiology, pharmacology, and health assessment.
 Course investigates the advanced practice nurse role in population health and public health science.
-Relationship of concepts to advanced practice models is explored. - NURS-Y 520 Advanced Practice Concepts 2 (3 cr.)
+Relationship of concepts to advanced practice models is explored.

+NURS-Y 515 Advanced Pathophysiology Across the Lifespan (3 cr.)
+P: Acceptance to MSN.
+This course provides advanced knowledge of pathophysiology as the foundation for nursing management in the health care of adults.

+NURS-Y 520 Advanced Practice Concepts 2 (3 cr.)
 This course analyzes selected nursing concepts and related research with a focus on health care policy, organization of health care delivery systems, health care financing and health care economics and the impact of quality and safety on these concepts.
-Relationship of concepts to advanced practice models is explored. - NURS-Z 490 Clinical Experience in Nursing (1-6 cr.)
-P: consent of instructor.
-S/F graded.
-Planned and supervised clinical experiences in the area of the student's major interest. - NURS-Z 492 Individual Study in Nursing (1-6 cr.)
-P: Consent of instructor.
-Opportunity for the student to pursue independent study of topics in nursing under the guidance of a selected faculty member.
+Relationship of concepts to advanced practice models is explored.